 Beacon Reporting allows for alerting on the availability of computers.
-An alert is triggered when a particular computer goes offline for the specified duration of time.
+An alert is triggered when a particular computer goes offline for the specified duration of time or if a computer boots from a bootable clone.
 Beacon Reporting is ideal for computers that require high-availability.

 Enabling Beacon Reporting

 Watchman Monitoring's implementation of immediate offline reporting is unique in that it sends a proof-of-life for each check-in.
 This is a more advanced implementation as compared to traditional downtime reporting systems.
 Traditional reporting systems either maintain a simple thread or check for a response from the outside.
 The proof-of-life functionality of Beacon in Watchman Monitoring provides a more accurate validation that a computer is down or offline.

 Enable Beacon Reporting on a computer by navigating to the Computer Overview.

 Click on the Edit tab, and scroll down to Beacon Reporting.

 Beacon Reporting can be enabled for the computer by sliding the switch to On.
 Set the Minutes allowed before the computer is considered offline which is the interval after which the computer is considered to be offline.
 An additional alert can be elected to be sent when the computer comes back online.